1955 Porsche 356 1500 Speedster by Reutter

 - Early 356 Pre-A Speedster in correct Signal Red

-- Matching-numbers engine and transmission
+- Period-correct engine and original transmission

 - Includes spare set of original wheels with correct tires